ironhack-labs/lab-jquery-pizza-builder/README.md

 ### Iteration 4: Update price

-To finish this exercise, we shoudl show the correct total price of our pizza.
-Right now, it's always stuck on **$21**, which is the price if all the ingredients were on:
+To finish this exercise, we should show the correct total price of our pizza.
+It should show the current price of your pizza, but it's always stuck on **$21**, which is the price if all the ingredients were on:

 ```htmlmixed=39
 <aside class="panel price">